junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 Jimmy wails in agony.
 The icy cold pain digs into his head, reaching deep.

 "Can't say I'm not impressed," Lucifer watches him, openly amazed.
-"I've never seen anyone handling all that so well and still doesn't break.
-You're better than every sickfuck demon I personally trained and that's their only job in Hell!
+"I've never seen anyone handling all that so well and still not break.
+You're better than every sickfuck demon I personally trained, and that's their only job in Hell!
 No wonder Michael hired you to do all the dirty work.
 Come on, what is it you're working on?
 My brother gotta be planning something big to risk sending *you* to me."

-"You're right about that," a deep voice appears suddenly behind Lucifer's back.
+"You're right about that," a deep voice suddenly appears behind Lucifer's back.

 The Devil turns sharply.
 "Michael."